- MonEDT | Online schedule

 At the University of Strasbourg, certification of digital skills is an integral part of every curriculum.

-Before taking the certification exam, it is essential to create an account on the national pix.fr platform to build up a digital profile.
-Candidates will then be able to improve their skill levels right up to the certification exam.
+Before taking the certification exam, it is essential to create an account (or retrieve one's former high school account) on the national pix.fr platform.
+Candidates will then be able to build up a digital profile, practice and improve their skill levels right up to the certification exam.

 For further information